bmc/argot/index.md

 ### Multi-value Options

-A multi-value option is one that takes a single value, but can appear multiple times on the command line, with each occurrence adding its value to the list of already accumulated values for the option.
+A multi-value option is one that takes a single value, but if it appears multiple times on the command line, each occurrence adds its value to the list of already accumulated values for the option.
 The values are stored in a Scala sequence.
 Each occurrence of the option on the command line adds the associated value to the sequence.
 If the option never appears on the command line, its value will be an empty list.

-Multi-value options are defined with the `multiOption()` methods.
+Multi-value options are defined with the `multiOption()` methods, which a typed instance of the `MultiValueOption` class.
+The `MultiValueOption` object contains a `value` field, of type `Seq[T]`.
+If the option doesn't appear on the command line, `value` will be `Nil`.
+Otherwise, it will contain all the values that were present for each invocation of the option on the command line.
+There's no provision for assigning a default value.

+For *cooltool*, there are two multi-value options: `--email` and `--user`.
+One takes a string and can use the default conversion function.
+The other takes an email address and supplies its own conversion function, to check the validity of the supplied parameter.
+The code for each is shown below:

+    val users = parser.multiOption[String](List("u", "user"), "username",
+                                           "User to receive email.
+Email " + "address is queried from " +
+                                           "database.")

+    val email = parser.multiOption[String](List("e", "email"), "emailaddr",
+                                           "Address to receive emailed " +
+                                           "results.")
+    {
+        (s, opt) =>

+        val ValidAddress = """^[^@]+@[^@]+\.[a-zA-Z]+$""".r
+        ValidAddress.findFirstIn(s) match
+        {
+            case None    => parser.usage("Bad email address \"" + s +
+                                         "\" for " + opt.name + " option.")
+            case Some(_) => s
+        }
+    }

 ### Flag Options